 I've juiced just about every fruit and veggie under the sun . . . save for pumpkins.
 But after years of reading Harry Potter, I had to know what true, freshly squeezed pumpkins taste like.
 It's a known fact that muggles drink OJ, but wizards grow up on pumpkin juice, a bright orange beverage made of pumpkins.
 However, PJ isn't exclusive to mornings.
 It's a staple for lunch, supper, and parties.

-According to the books, London Pumpkins & Sons have manufactured the juice since 1837, and at Universal Orlando, you can purchase a four-pack of pumpkin juice for $28, but the list of ingredients feels a little inauthentic to me: apple juice concentrate, pumpkin puree, apricot puree, sugar, and artificial flavors.
+According to the books, London Pumpkins & Sons have manufactured the juice since 1837, and you can get Wizarding World pumpkin juice for $22 on Amazon, but the list of ingredients feels a little inauthentic to me: apple juice concentrate, pumpkin puree, apricot puree, sugar, and artificial flavors.
 In my Harry Potter dreams, that just won't do.
 Plus, everyone knows nothing beats the real, freshly squeezed thing.

 Pumpkin is a starchy gourd, so even after it has been juiced, it needs a little acid and sweetness to balance it out, hence the addition of apple, lemon, and ginger.
 So go ahead and juice up some PJ to start the morning off in a magical way.
 Don't be surprised if you feel a little more powerful after consumption.